esteveslima/express-template/README.md

     - ***Standartized errors***: possibility to structure error responses at file `/src/helpers/error/structure/error-codes.js` and call them manually.
 Also possible to test unexpected errors at file `/src/helpers/error/structure/error-response.js` in runtime and build a proper error response;
     - ***Easy async handling***: drying code with async handler at file `/src/helpers/async/async-handler.js` dispensing the use of try/catch blocks in async functions at files like `/src/api/controllers/*`.
 Using function at `/src/helpers/async/wrap-async.js` it's possible to wrap async handler in every function within file;
     - ***Security***: few packages like [cors], [helmet], [hpp], [express-rate-limit], [xss-clean] to apply some security with headers or as middleware at file `/src/helpers/security/*`;
-      - **Todo**: Understand better these security headers for proper integration with front-end applications and servers like Nginx.
+      - ~~***TODO***~~: Understand better these security headers for proper integration with front-end applications and servers like Nginx.
     - ***Email template***: simple email example using [nodemailer] at `/src/helpers/email/nodemailer.js` which can be improved to send customized html emails with dynamic data;
     - ***Upload template***: simple upload example using [formidable] at `/src/helpers/upload/formidable.js` which can be improved to support multiple files in custom directories.
 Currently able to validate uploaded files names and MIMEs, separating them as accepted or rejected;

   <br/><br/>
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/93/MongoDB_Logo.svg/220px-MongoDB_Logo.svg.png" width="auto" height="32px">

-  - **user-service-mongoose**: Example service using MongoDB alongside [mongoose] for user data manipulation, authentication and authorization.
+  - **user-service-mongoose**: Example service using ***MongoDB*** alongside [mongoose] for user data manipulation, authentication and authorization.

     - ***Middlewares usage demonstration***: usability example of middlewares for request handling at `/src/api/middlewares/*`;
     - ***Dao usage demonstration***: usability of dao at `/src/database/dao/*`, which should only access the ODM/ORM model to manipulate/search data and leave business logic to the controllers;